marisgg/evolutionary-potts/README.md

 - Number of evolution generations - evolution/run.py, second argument of evolution.evolve
 - Size of each generation, mutation scale factor, number of elite cells to keep - global variables at top of evolution/evolution.py
 - Variables that should be evolved - evolution/evolution.py, functions init_individual, mutate_)cell

+## Example runs and outputs

+The output of our experiments as contained in the report are located in folder `results/`.
+The JSON files in these folders can be run as described above, using the appropriate model file.
+Videos of example runs are located in `analyses/high/`, `analyses/medium` and `analyses/none`.
+A sample output trace is given in the file `eating.csv`.